 There is no such thing as routine basal cell carcinoma.
 Every patient’s basal cell carcinoma is different, with different, individually unique genes and molecules driving each person’s specific cancer.

-At the OSUCCC – James, our basal cell carcinoma specialists reach across medical disciplines (oncologists, surgeons, radiologists, pharmacists and more) to design the very best treatment plan and therapies to target each patient’s specific cancer.
+At the OSUCCC – James, our basal cell carcinoma specialists reach across medical disciplines (oncologists, dermatologists, surgeons, pathologists, radiologists, pharmacists and more) to design the very best treatment plan and therapies to target each patient’s specific cancer.

 And by receiving access to the country’s most advanced clinical trials right here at the OSUCCC – James, patients know that additional options, when needed, are often available for their treatment and care.